-Battery electric solutions can be prioritized on stationary sites with grid access, while biofuels and H2 could be preferred on remote sites with mobile activities arding the Build profitable business cases , Advocate To clients ital rental with vith customers" Conduct sensitivity analysis to key assumptions, such as On the economic benefits beyond upfront cost (rental fee or CAPEX) ► CAPEX To policy makers nical Energy OPEX Build robust fact-based arguments to Utilization rate support your policy advocacy Resale value Highlight the fossil vs. low carbon solutions cost gap ssed on to the he OPEX gain" based on the above listed factors, Share knowledge X gains are With sales teams prioritize the right clients and use cases On cost optimization levers (e.g. utilization rate, proper battery sizing) hnologies with CUSCS chnologies with omical benefit" On how to appropriately advise clients based on their use cases - develop your low-carbon offer at a lower risk, based on informed
+Battery electric solutions can be prioritized on stationary sites with grid access, while biofuels and H2 could be preferred on remote sites with mobile activities arding the Build profitable business cases , Advocate To clients tal rental with ith customers'' Conduct sensitivity analysis to key assumptions, such as On the economic benefits beyond upfront cost (rental fee or CAPEX) ► CAPEX To policy makers ical Energy OPEX Build robust fact-based arguments to Utilization rate support your policy advocacy ssed on to the Resale value Highlight the fossil vs. low carbon solutions cost gap he OPEX gain" based on the above listed factors, Share knowledge (gains are With sales teams prioritize the right clients and use On cost optimization levers (e.g. utilization hnologios with cases rate, proper battery sizing) - cases On how to appropriately advise clients hnologies with mical benefit '' cases develop your low-carbon offer at a lower risk, based on informed